-◆Take ownership of their learning and become lifelong leaners.
+◆Learn – We want our students to take ownership of their learning and become lifelong learners.

-◆Foster students’ confidence to support and enhance each person’s talents for the benefit of the team.
+◆Lead – We will foster students’ confidence to take action on global issues and support and enhance each person’s talents for the benefit of the team.

-- 1UPBEAT believes every student has different strengths, needs, gifts and dreams which make them unique.
+- 1UPBEAT believes that every student has different strengths, needs, gifts, and dreams that make them unique.

-- 2 Our education promotes a well-balanced curriculum to develop their intellectual, creative, personal, social, and physical abilities.
+- 2 Our education promotes a well-balanced curriculum to develop our students’ intellectual, creative, personal, social, and physical abilities.

 - 3 The school is committed to educating both Japanese and foreign students to be international, critical thinkers and lifelong learners by encouraging their curiosity and learning through inquiry.